lucasmoten/ods19/docs/home.md

 ## Property (object)

 + id: `11e5e4867a6e3d8389020242ac110002` (string) - The unique identifier of the property associated to the object hex encoded to a string.
-+ createdDate: `2016-03-07T17:03:13Z` (string) - The date and time the property was created in the system in UTC ISO 8601 format.
++ createdDate: `2016-03-07T17:03:13Z` (string) - The date and time the property was created in the system in RFC3339 format.
 + createdBy: `CN=test tester10,OU=People,OU=DAE,OU=chimera,O=U.S. Government,C=US` (string) -  The user that created the property .
-+ modifiedDate: `2016-03-07T17:03:13Z` (string) - The date and time the property was last modified in the system in UTC ISO 8601 format.
++ modifiedDate: `2016-03-07T17:03:13Z` (string) - The date and time the property was last modified in the system in RFC3339 format.
 + modifiedBy: `CN=test tester10,OU=People,OU=DAE,OU=chimera,O=U.S. Government,C=US` (string) -  The user that last modified this property .
 + changeCount: 1 (number) - The total count of changes that have been made to this property over its lifespan.
 Synonymous with version number.
 + changeToken: `65eea405306ed436d18b8b1c0b0b2cd3` (string) -  A hash of the property's unique identifier and last modification date and time.